microsoft/vscode-java-debug/Troubleshooting.md

 ### Try:
 1. Check at least one main class exists in your workspace.
 2. If no main class exists, please create a main class first.
 Otherwise, it's probably because the language server fails to start.
-Please reference *"Java Language Support extension fails to start"* paragraph for more troubleshooting info.
+Please reference the [language server troubleshooting](#try) paragraph for more troubleshooting info.

 ## Build failed, do you want to continue?
 ### Reason: